fabianopinto/kaitai-struct-ts/README.md

 ## Current Status

 **Version:** 0.12.0
+**Debugger Version:** 0.8.0
 **Status:** Production-ready, actively maintained

 The library is feature-complete for most use cases with comprehensive test coverage (283 tests).
-The visual debugger (v0.8.0) provides an interactive development experience for working with binary formats.
+The visual debugger provides an interactive development experience with real-time parsing visualization, expression evaluation, and step-by-step debugging capabilities.

 ## Roadmap